 Finding the right life insurance provider can be an intimidating prospect for many people.
 Recently, J.D.
-Power offered help to those shopping for a policy when it released the findings of its 2018 Life Insurance Study, which measures customer satisfaction among life insurance providers.
+Power offered help to those shopping for a policy when it released the findings of its latest Life Insurance Study, which measures customer satisfaction among life insurance providers.

 J.D.
 Power measured satisfaction in four areas:

 J.D.
 Power then used a 1,000-point scale to assign a score to each company based on the findings.

 According to the survey, the top 10 insurers are:

 - Northwestern Mutual: 812

 - Mutual of Omaha: 792

 - Protective Life: 791

 - Prudential: 784